 Simply permitting returns is a proper first step, but there are many questions to be answered in order to ensure the implementation of a great process.
 Is there a time limit on returns?
 Are returns acceptable for cash, or simply limited to store credit?
 And, most importantly of all, how can customers get unwanted merchandise back to you?

 Above all else, return policies should be transparent.
 Do not make the process complicated or unnecessarily confusing; without easy access to return guidelines, many shoppers, especially those who are not tech-savvy, will immediately assume the worst.
 Pricing should also be clearly noted.
 It’s okay to charge customers for return shipping, but it’s not okay to keep this information from them until they attempt to return something.
 If possible, attempt to provide valuable perks in your process, like exchanges for cash rather than store credit, free return shipping, and easy access to support staff, in order to boost customer confidence.

-Manging returns can be complex for an ecommerce company, especially with the added burden of shipping expectations.
-Luckily, ShipIT is here to take the weight off your shoulders.
+Managing returns can be complex for an e-commerce company, especially with the added burden of shipping expectations.
+Luckily, StarshipIT is here to take the weight off your shoulders.
 Rather than coordinating the shipping process on your own, we can make quick work of returns for both domestic and international sales, managing outbound shipments and making arrangements for potential returns before your inventory even leaves the distribution center.

 We offer two convenient options for return management based on your unique needs.
 You can use StarshipIT to either automatically email a return label when an item is shipped, or pack a return label in with each shipment or alternatively email a return label at a later date.
 Check out our self service return label generator whereby you can give your customers the option to generate their own return labels.